Which to Choose:

 Full Room or Electrical Cabinet Fire Protection?

-The best option is both: Here's why room-level protection without electrical cabinet fire suppression can make a bad situation costlier than it needs to be
+The best option is both: Here's why room-level protection without electrical cabinet fire suppression can make a bad situation worse than it needs to be

 By Charles Strobel